 Miami Retail Properties Under Construction

-This is an excellent barometer for the economy, not just because more people are employed, but it demonstrates that companies are doing better overall.
-They have the cash flow to hire for respective vocations within their organizations.
-Of course, those employed citizens can then contribute more to the economy by spending and contributing to the fiscal flow.
+Labor force statistics are an excellent barometer for the economy, not just because it shows employment levels, but it demonstrates the overall health of the economy.
+Naturally, when there are more employed citizens, they can then contribute more to the economy by spending and contributing to the fiscal flow.

-The current weekly wages in the Miami region as of 4th Quarter 2018 is:
+The current weekly wages in the Miami region as of 2020 is:

-Fortunately, the employment situation continues its positive trend as more and more people start to call Miami home.
+Fortunately, despite the pandemic the employment situation is moving in a positive direction as more and more people start to call Miami home.